 Before the baby arrives

-Nine months is a great time period to prepare every detail about your new life!
+Nine months is a significant period to prepare every detail about your new life!
 You can work on any issue or habits and become the pack leader you always had in mind!
 Additionally, it is never wrong to get a professional dog trainer to help you in getting there!

 Beware of your energy during these times!
 As your body is experiencing changes, so will your energy show!
 Keep this in mind and check out your emotions, whether that be anxiety, excitement, or worry!
 Your dog will project and mirror your energy!

-Allow your dog to smell items that will belong to your baby such as powders and other similar belongings.
-You will have to show these things to your dog from a distance at first and then gradually allowing them to sniff.
+Allow your dog to smell items that will belong to your babies such as powders and other similar belongings.
+You will have to show these things to your dog from a distance at first and then gradually to allow them to sniff.
 In this way, you make sure that your dog understands these items belong to you and your dog must follow the rules you set when around them!

-- Around 4 months prior to baby’s arrival, introduce your loving dog to the new experiences, like sights, sounds and smells that they will encounter as soon as the baby is home
+- Around 4 months before the baby’s arrival, introduce your loving dog to the new experiences, like sights, sounds and smells that they will encounter as soon as the baby is home

-- Constantly remind yourself to reward your dog, so that they associate the experience with positivity and love
+- Always remind yourself to reward your dog, so that they associate the experience with positivity and love

 - Around 2 months before the baby arrives, introduce to your dog to the changes (that will have to come with your baby’s arrival) in his daily routine and start applying these changes from now

 - Practice with a doll